PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

     start over
 ```

 Now we can expect this possibility and avoid this dumb problem.
 At this point one thing is obvious, *computers are dumb*.
 They are not intuitive like humans.
 They do EXACTLY what we tell them, they'll just keep going until something breaks.
-This is often what happens when you get an "error" on your computer.
+This is often what happens when you get an "error" on your computer (and unless the programmer programmed a possibility then it will actually stop working).

 We call a method of solving a problem an "algorithm".
 This algorithm is pretty inefficient though.
 Say we had 1000 items to search through.
 In the worst case scenario it will take us 999 steps before we find what we are looking for!

 Its so common to calculate an algorithms "efficiency" that we have a "notation" (way of expressing something) called "Big O Notation".
 For Big O Notation you write an O rather than say the whole darn sentence "in the worst case scenario".
 So for our search algorithm we can write "O999".
-But its kinda hard to tell where the O is so we usually put the number of steps inside of parenthesis, lik this "O(999)".
+But its kinda hard to tell where the O is so we usually put the number of steps inside of parenthesis, like this "O(999)".
 Ahhhh, much better.

 This algorithm of ours is actually pretty old.
 As such it has a name (like most old things) called "linear search".
 Linear meaning "straight line", cause we lined em up and searched em... one by one.